 If at all a man has to dominate, his true ability to inspire and dominate should not be about his physical strength, it should be about his tenderness, purpose, service, and compassion.

 This is how to impress and win the fight against toxic and fragile masculinity.

 Healthy masculinity has evolved to be self-aware, and socially intelligent to be the real man whereas toxic masculinity is young and only seeks validation.

 Being vulnerable, seeking help, tolerating the opinion and boundaries of others; and being masculine where and when necessary is the balance every man should seek.

-Men want to be seen as real men – masculine and strong but it takes healthy masculinity to know how to be masculine without hurting others and self.
+Men want to be seen as real men – masculine and strong but it takes healthy masculinity to know how to be masculine without hurting others and themselves.

 Below are the traits of healthy masculinity.

 Healthy masculinity is sensible, reasonable, and understanding the ordinary things in life.